wp-plugins/wp-ideal-image-slider/readme.txt

 = Credits =

-This plugin was written by @umakant with help and suggestions from several others including @dataman.
+This plugin was written by Umakant Sonwani with help and suggestions from several others including Dataman Computer Systems Pvt.
+Ltd..

 == Installation ==